 New Mask Policy

-As of 12/23: Masks must be worn at all times when at Rikert Nordic Center.
+As of 12/23: Masks must be worn at all times when at Rikert Cross Country Center.
 This includes the parking lot, lodge, and when skiing on the trails, or anywhere else on Rikert Property.
 This supercedes all previous Rikert mask policies.

 This plan has been developed in accordance with the CDC, state of Vermont Department of Health, National Ski Areas Association Ski Well Be Well, Vermont Ski Areas Association, and Middlebury College protocols.
 The plan is built to be able to respond readily as the protocols and guidelines are subject to change quickly and without notice.